mbod/comm313_spring2020/syllabus.md

 ## Assessment

-1. **Complete the assigned readings and participation in class discussion (10%)**
+1. **Complete the assigned readings and corpus builiding exercises (10%)**
 	* Readings for each week will be posted on Canvas when electronic versions are available or taken from one of the recommended textbooks.
+	* Throughout the course you will be asked to complete short writing exercises that will be used to build a class corpus for analysis.
+Details will be discussed in class and posted on Canvas.
+		* Examples of the prompts might be:
+			* _Describe your interest in Communication research._
+			* _Look at this picture closely for a minute and then write a paragraph describing what you see._
+			* _Write about your earliest memory._
+			* _Create a recipe for a fried or boiled egg for your room mate who doesn't know how to cook._
 2. **Attend weekly lab sessions and complete the assigned exercises (40%)**
-    * Wednesday class sessions will be programming labs.
+    * Thursday class sessions will _usually_ be programming labs.
 Students are required to bring a laptop that can connect to the ASC network.
 Please contact the me if this is difficult and we can see if a machine can be made available for use in lab.
 	* We will be using Jupyter notebooks to learn Python, which are a web-based interactive programming environment.
 Assignments will be completed in this and submitted to the instructor.
 Details of using this system for assignments will be covered in the first lab session.
-	* Weekly assignments will be due at 5pm on the Monsday following lab session (see schedule for details).
+	* Weekly assignments will be due at 5pm on the Tuesday following lab session (see schedule for details).
 These assignments are intended to help students practice the programming concepts and structures introduced in lab and build confidence.
 They should not be difficult or take excessive time but they do build from week to week so it is _very_ important to keep up.
 3. **Complete a project that uses the techniques and theory covered in class to carry out a text analysis of a specific research question agreed upon with the instructor (50%)**
     * The goal of this project is to create an engaging blog post similar those produced by data journalists after [State of the Union](https://www.washingtonpost.com/news/monkey-cage/wp/2015/01/21/the-state-of-the-union-address-in-a-single-figure/?utm_term=.1a2854849261) addresses or on a topic like ['How men and women talk about love'](https://www.nytimes.com/interactive/2017/11/07/upshot/modern-love-what-we-write-when-we-write-about-love.html) in the NYTimes recently.